tridentnz/Sdv503-Lab-Six-Bob-Matthew/journal_Bob.md

 }
 else console.log("Please input odd numbers.");
 ```
-This function passes the error handling functions as parameters to check the input of the array and stops invalid input.
+This if / else statement passes the error handling functions as parameters to check the input of the array and stops invalid input.

 Task two
 ========